-When you hear the words “plantation shutters,” you might imagine the shutters your grandparents hung in their house.
+When you hear the words “plantation shutters,” you might imagine the shutters your grandparents used in their residence.
 You may be picturing a thin frame with miniature louvers, knobs and a clasp to keep the panels shut.

-Named traditional shutters, this window treatment is the most historical style of shutters.
+Named traditional shutters, this window treatment is the most historically faithful style of shutters.
 They’re designed the same as they used to be many years ago.
-And they’re an excellent model if you own a historic home.
+And they’re an excellent match if you own a historic home.

 But what about true plantation shutters?
-Are these thick-louvered, typically white shutters still stylish this year?
-Or are they out of date?
+Are these thick-louvered, typically white shutters still in demand this year?
+Or are they dated?

-At Louver Shop of Boston, our American-manufactured plantation shutters remain a top seller now.
-They’re also coveted by homebuyers because of their longevity, light-filtering capability and energy savings.
+At Louver Shop of Boston, our American-created plantation shutters remain a top seller now.
+They’re also coveted by homebuyers as a result of their performance, light-filtering effectiveness and energy savings.
 In some cases, they may even improve your home’s resale value.